iman20004/IntroToDataScience-CSE351/HW2/README.md

 2. Energy Usage: Energy usage history for one year (in kW) with 30-minute intervals.
 The energy usage of specific devices like AC, Fridge, washer, etc. are also given.

-You will need to submit your code (programs/source files) in three different formats (.ipynb, .pdf and .py).
-Make sure that you properly document your program (code) with proper comments highlighting the exact sequence of operations which are required to arrive at the resulting tables and figures.
-The submission instructions are provided at the end of the assignment.

 ### Tasks
 1. Examine the data, parse the time fields wherever necessary.
 Take the sum of the energy usage (Use [kW]) to get per day usage and merge it with weather data (10 Points).